-Of the shares of our Class B common stock that were subject to stock options outstanding as of September 30, 2020, options to purchase shares of Class B common stock were vested as of September 30, 2020 and the Class B common stock underlying such options will be eligible for sale approximately six months after the date of this prospectus.
-We expect an additional shares of Class B common stock to be delivered upon the settlement of RSUs between the date that is approximately six months after the date of this prospectus and 2020, which shares would be eligible for sale in the public market immediately following settlement.
+Of the 7,494,365 shares of our Class B common stock that were subject to stock options outstanding as of September 30, 2020, all options were vested as of September 30, 2020 and the Class B common stock underlying such options will be eligible for sale approximately six months after the date of this prospectus.
+We expect an additional shares of Class B common stock to be delivered upon the settlement of RSUs between the date that is approximately six months after the date of this prospectus and , 2021, which shares would be eligible for sale in the public market immediately following settlement.